joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/07/26/us/politics/trump-fake-electors-emails.html?searchResultPosition=1

 **Tony Dow, the Big Brother on ‘Leave It to Beaver,’ Dies at 77**\
-`He went on to varied career as an actor, director, producer and sculptor.
-But he could never shake his association with the sitcom that brought him stardom.`\
+`He went on to a varied career as an actor, director, producer and sculptor, but he could never shake his association with the sitcom that brought him stardom.`\
 https://nytimes.com/2022/07/26/arts/television/tony-dow-dead.html?searchResultPosition=2

 **A Lawsuit Claims Skittles Are Unfit for Consumption.
 Experts Weigh In.**\